top of page

 About Lize Briel

-Briel is the composer in residence at the Cape Town Philharmonic Orchestra (CPO) for 2024-2025.
+Briel was the composer-in-residence at the Cape Town Philharmonic Orchestra (CPO) for 2024-2025.
 She won the CPO South African Composers’ Award in 2024, making her the first woman to win a South African composition prize.
 Her work, Echoes: a minimalist dialogue, was performed in Germany in April 2024.

-Furthermore, Briel earned third prize in an international art and sustainability competition.
-Her work, Ocean Soundscape: An Installation about Ocean Pollution, composed for string quintet, trash, and electronics, garnered recognition at the #CreateCOP28 competition by Art Partner.
-Notably, her work was showcased at the prestigious United Nations Headquarters in New York in December 2023.
+Lize's compositions has received international recognition: Briel earned Top 5 in Africa in the European Recording Orchestra Call-for-Scores in 2025 and third prize in the #CreateCOP28 competition by Art Partner in 2023.
+Her work, Ocean Soundscape: An Installation about Ocean Pollution, composed for string quintet, trash, and electronics, garnered international recognition and was showcased at the prestigious United Nations Headquarters in New York in December 2023.

 Educated under the mentorship of Mr. Arthur Feder and Dr. Antoni Schonken, Briel earned her Master's of Music in Composition (Cum Laude) in March 2025.
 Briel's musical education extends beyond composition, encompassing performance and conducting.
 She studied flute under Dr. Bridget Rennie-Salonen, achieving proficiency at the university level.
 Additionally, she undertook two years of orchestral conducting training to further broaden her musical expertise.
 Currently, Briel is actively engaged in studying African instruments, particularly the uHadi under the mentorship of Dr. Ncebakazi Mnukwana and kiganda under Vuyo Katsha.
 This immersion enables her to integrate these instruments into her compositions.